kopiro/homebridge-tapo-camera/README.md

 ![photo_2021-11-23 11 57 48](https://user-images.githubusercontent.com/839700/143013358-9f6eed44-3aad-40b0-b1e5-ddc2c5bb24e4.png)

-The plugin exposes the camera RSTP video feed, 2 accessories to control "Privacy Mode" and "Alarm" and a motion detection accessory.
+The plugin exposes the camera RTSP video feed, 2 accessories to control "Privacy Mode" and "Alarm" and a motion detection accessory.

 The accessory called _"Eyes"_ controls the privacy mode; when it's on it means that the camera is able to see (this is to make sure we support the command "Hey Siri, turn _on_ Camera", as this will _disable_ privacy mode and enable alarm).

 The accessory called _"Alarm"_ switches on/off the alarm sound, but keep in mind that notifications will still be sent to the phone.

-The motion detection is built on top of the ONVIF protocol and it is enabled by default; therefore you can setup automations and Homekit can send you notification when motion is detected.
+The motion detection is built on top of the ONVIF protocol and it is enabled by default; therefore you can set up automations and Homekit can send you notification when motion is detected.

 ## Installation